fbettag/println/README.md

 It is heavily inspired by [Nesta CMS](http://nestacms.com/) a Ruby based CMS Software and also uses parts of its default layout (since i like it for its simplicity).

-The official website is currently being done with println itself, please be patient as it well well-done.
+The official website is currently being done with println itself, please be patient as it will be well-done.
 There will also be a webcast soon.

 ## Features